LDSSA/ds-prep-course-2023/weekly-workflow.md

 # Weekly workflow

-**Each week** a new folder will be released on the [`ds-prep-course-2023`](https://github.com/LDSSA/ds-prep-course-2023) repository.
+**Each week** on Monday a new folder will be released on the [`ds-prep-course-2023`](https://github.com/LDSSA/ds-prep-course-2023) repository.
 On week 1 (April 3 - April 9), the folder released will be `Week 01`.
 On week 02, it will be called `Week 02`, and so on.
 These folders contain the learning units you'll be working on.
 The releases will be announced on Slack, on the **#announcements** channel.
+Follow this guide to get and work on the learning materials.

 ### 1.1 Get the learning materials